drenn08/rock-rankers-api/docs/Tutorials/tutorial-get-album-filters.md

 curl "http://localhost:3000/albums?release-date_gte=1995"
 ```

-### What you learned
+### What this tutorial covered

-After completing this tutorial, you now know how to:
+This tutorial showed how to:

 * Filter albums using combined query parameters
 * Use range operators, `_gte`, `_lte`, `_gt`, `_lt`, to filter numeric fields